30 people dead from effects of winter storm as more freezing cold pummels US

 Meanwhile, bitter cold followed in the storm's wake.
 Communities across the Midwest, South, and Northeast awakened Monday to subzero weather.
 The entire Lower 48 states were forecast to have their coldest average low temperature of minus 9.8 F (minus 12.3 C) since January 2014.

-In the Nashville, Tennessee, area, electricity returned for thousands of homes and businesses Monday, while more than 170,000 others awoke bundled up in powerless homes after subfreezing temperatures overnight.
+In the Nashville, Tennessee, area, electricity returned for thousands of homes and businesses Monday, while about 146,000 others still didn't have power Monday evening after subfreezing temperatures overnight.
 Many hotels were sold out overnight to residents escaping dark and frigid homes.

 Alex Murray booked a Nashville hotel room for his family to ensure they had a working freezer to preserve pumped breast milk to feed their 6-month-old daughter.
 Anticipating a long wait until power gets restored at his home, Murray planned to extend their hotel stay through Wednesday.